SoniaZaldana/GameCentre/Phase2/GameCentre/app/src/main/res/TEAM.md

 6. Integrate the creation of the text files where scores will be stored within the login/register activities.
 7. Implement the reading of text files in GameScoreboardActivity, whilst Suguru implements the display.
 8. Implement a shared preferences manager to delete duplicate code.
+9. Implemented Simon along with Nick
+10. Heavy refactoring so the model classes (Board, Tile and Board Manager) are extendable.